Industry and Society Need AI Clarity<span class=cs-invisible>:</span> <span class=cs-subtitle>The opportunity in today’s confused and divided AI landscape</span>

 > Tristan Harris [^23]

-The obvious question then is: which actions we take — as individuals and organizations — will steer us toward those positive outcomes?
-Without answers to that question, we lack agency and therefore remain paralyzed in the face of uncertainty.
+The obvious question then is: which actions can organizations and individuals take to steer us toward those positive outcomes?
+Without answers to that question, businesses, consumers, and governments lack agency.
+The result: hesitation, backtracking, flailing, and even decision paralysis, in the face of uncertainty.

-To decide, we need clarity.
+For answers to this question of which actions to take, we need clear understanding.
 As Tristan Harris pointed out in his talk at TED2025 about the rise of AI: “Clarity creates agency.”
 He then elaborated:

 > Your role in this is not to solve the whole problem.
 But your role in this is to be part of the collective immune system. […] There is no room of adults working secretly to make sure that this turns out OK.
 We are the adults.
 We have to be.[^24]